Tech-invite3GPPspaceIETFspace

 Up

-The following AF-based network assistance sub-features are defined in this release:
+The following network assistance sub-features are defined in this release for both the AF-based and ANBR-based mechanisms:

 1. Bit rate recommendation (or throughput estimation): The 5GMS Client requests an estimate from a network-side component of the 5GMS System of the bit rate that can currently be offered by a media streaming session.
 The network-side component interrogates the PCF on behalf of the 5GMS Client to obtain this information about the PDU session corresponding to the media streaming session.